Head of Faculty: L.Fozard

 We aim to provide and portray a lively, challenging and happy environment in which students can learn and explore, where students are encouraged to break new boundaries in terms of their own personal development.
 The department encourages diversity and celebrates other cultures.
 Most of the teaching is initially group based but emphasis is placed on weekly one-to-one discussion with staff, allowing us to give pertinent direction and guidance in the use of media and resources.

-This is different from Component 1 as this component is set by the exam board and takes the form of a question with a theme to explore.
-Past exam themes have included; objects and objectivity, how water has been expressed in textile work and exploration of techniques used by specific cultures.
+The second component is set by the exam board and takes the form of a question with a theme to explore.
+Past exam themes have included: The Weird and Wonderful, Reflections, The Effects of Light.
+This is worth 40% of the final mark.

 There is a cost of £20 to cover printing Students should have their own basic digital camera.
 It would also be of benefit if students had have their own SLR or Bridge Camera.